Balajiscientist/Mini_project_UnderGrad/README.md

  **Researcher Research Assistant**

 Researchers and analysts often fail not due to lack of time, but because they **cannot read and process all research papers, news articles, and documents efficiently**.
 This AI-powered tool uses **RAG (Retrieval-Augmented Generation)** to make research effortless.
 Users can **input article URLs or upload documents** and ask questions to instantly retrieve relevant insights.
-Initially focused on the **real estate domain**, it can be extended to any field.

 ## Background of the Problem